The Community College Internship Program at NREL

 Participation in the CCI program at NREL is designed to complement academic programs and provide students with valuable, hands-on technical and research experience.
 NREL provides the opportunity for interns to train as technicians or scientific researchers in world-class laboratory facilities under the direction of staff who serve as research advisors and mentors.

-Housing — $125 per week if permanent address is more than 50 miles from NREL
+If your permanent address is more than 50 miles from NREL:

 Watch this video for some housing tips from past interns.

 NREL conducts research in about 50 areas of scientific investigation, including photovoltaics, wind energy, biomass-derived fuels and chemicals, building efficiency, advanced vehicles, industrial processes, solar thermal systems, hydrogen, fuel cells, geothermal, distributed energy resources, energy integration, measurement and testing of renewable energy systems, hybrid systems, basic energy research, scientific computing, and energy analysis.

 Interns spend their term engaged in a research project focused in these areas under the guidance of a laboratory scientist or engineer.
 Interns attend enriching professional development activities such as laboratory tours, speakers on scientific developments at NREL, and workshops that provide guidance and development of professional skills in writing technical research papers, oral presentations, and posters.

 There are two types of CCI interns; CCI participants who are pursuing certification programs in specific technician areas such as HVAC, solar installer, etc. and CCI students who are getting an Associate's degree with the intention of pursuing a four-year degree.
 Both work on technologies, instrumentation projects, or in major research facilities supporting DOE's mission, under the guidance of laboratory staff scientists or engineers.

 Watch this video to learn what interns do at NREL.

 Fall term (August-December): 3rd Monday in August for 10-16 weeks or 400 hours